 |During Project Design||The project preparation technical assistance team conducted interviews with rural household as the primary beneficiaries, including key informant interviews and female focus group discussions; and interviews with other primary stakeholders, such as the project management office (PMO) and local governments.
 The project will support capacity development for public consultation and participatory planning targeting the PMO and local communities in the project area.|

-All procurement to be financed under the ADB loan will be carried out following ADB's Procurement Guidelines (2010, as amended from time to time).
-Contracts for civil works valued at over $10 million and contracts for goods and related services valued at over $1 million will be procured through international competitive bidding (ICB) procedures.
-Contracts for civil works valued at $10 million or less but over $200,000, and contracts for goods and related services valued $1 million or less but over $100,000 will be procured through national competitive bidding (NCB) procedures.
+All procurement financed under the ADB loan are carried out following ADB's Procurement Guidelines (2010, as amended from time to time).
+Contracts for civil works valued at over $10 million and contracts for goods and related services valued at over $1 million are procured through international competitive bidding (ICB) procedures.
+Contracts for civil works valued at $10 million or less but over $200,000, and contracts for goods and related services valued $1 million or less but over $100,000 are procured through national competitive bidding (NCB) procedures.
 NCB will be undertaken following the PRC Tendering and Bidding Law (1999), subject to modifications agreed with ADB.
-Contract packages for civil works valued at $200,000 or less and contract packages for goods valued at $100,000 or less will be awarded through shopping procedure.
+Contract packages for civil works valued at $200,000 or less and contract packages for goods valued at $100,000 or less are awarded through shopping procedure.
 Most work on the development of the vineyards and orchards involves the hiring of labor through community participation procedures.
-ADB's guideline for community participation in procurement that have been approved for the Ningxia Integrated Ecosystem and Agricultural Development Project will be adopted for the project.
-Procurement will be centralized; and a procurement agency that is familiar with ADB's procurement procedures will be engaged by NHARG to undertake procurement of works, goods, and services under the project on behalf of the implementing agencies.
+ADB's guideline for community participation in procurement that have been approved for the Ningxia Integrated Ecosystem and Agricultural Development Project are adopted for the project.
+Procurement is centralized; and a procurement agency that is familiar with ADB's procurement procedures was engaged by NHARG to undertake procurement of works, goods, and services under the project on behalf of the implementing agencies.

 A procurement capacity assessment of the executing and implementing agencies has been undertaken.
-Based on the assessment, the mission recommends that prior ADB review be applied for all ICB contracts, consulting services, the first NCB contract for works, and the first NCB contract for goods; and post review for all other contracts.
-The training of project staff on procurement, as well as in all other aspects of implementation needs to be pursued to enable them to gain better understanding of the contract packaging under the project, the method of procurement to be used for each package, and the requirements to be met and procedures to be followed for the different types of procurement methods.
+Based on the assessment, prior ADB review is applied for all ICB contracts, consulting services, the first NCB contract for works, and the first NCB contract for goods; and post review for all other contracts.
+The training of project staff on procurement, as well as in all other aspects of implementation are pursued to enable them to gain better understanding of the contract packaging under the project, the method of procurement to be used for each package, and the requirements to be met and procedures to be followed for the different types of procurement methods.

-A procurement plan indicating the thresholds and review procedures; contract packages for goods, works, and consulting services; and NCB procedures are provided in section B below.
-The relevant sections of ADB's Anticorruption Policy (1998, as amended to date) will be included in all documents and contracts relating to procurement.
+A procurement plan indicating the thresholds and review procedures; contract packages for goods, works, and consulting services; and NCB procedures are provided.
+The relevant sections of ADB's Anticorruption Policy (1998, as amended to date) are included in all documents and contracts relating to procurement.